nellmedina/nellmedina.github.io/_posts/2018-02-15-setup-graphql-spring-boot.markdown

 <!-- to embed GraphiQL tool -->
 {% endhighlight %}

-These Spring Boot dependencies support for GraphQL can be configured on `application.properties` or `application.yml`.
+These Spring Boot dependencies support for GraphQL can be configured at `application.properties` or `application.yml`.

 {% highlight yml %}
 server: